doraemonj/doraemonj.github.io/a_python_002/index.md

-#### One-demension array
+#### One-demension arrays

-We create one dimension array in Python Console with inputting this command:
+We create a one-dimension array in Python Console with inputting this command:

 >   np.array([1,2,3], dtype=float)